 Starting a Food Related Business?

 Gosport Borough Council has a duties to ensure that food is manufactured, prepared and sold in a condition fit for human consumption.
 It also investigates cases of suspected food poisoning.
-To help ensure that your business complies with the related regulations see the food safety and hygiene related information on the Council’s website that includes:
+To help ensure that your business complies with the related regulations see the food safety and Safer Food Better Business related information on the Council’s website that includes:

 - You must register your premises with Gosport Borough Council’s environmental health service at least 28 days before opening – registration is free.
 Registration applies to most types of food business, including catering businesses run from home and mobile or temporary premises, such as stalls and vans.
 If you have more than one premises, you will need to register all of them.